-The compact cache storage format allows you to group tiles in large files rather than storing as individual files.
+The compact cache storage format allows you to group tiles in large files rather than storing the tiles as individual files.
 This format has several advantages:

 - Caches are easier to copy because the number of files is reduced.